Krekka: (Stops punching handholds in cliff face) Oh, that's right. Forgot.

 - Another variant in "Read it and Weep" when Rainbow Dash was running from the pursuing hospital security and comes to a river.
 Since her wing was injured, she couldn't fly and had to swing across on a vine.
 She runs, thinking she got away with the river separating them, until the pony security simply ran across the bridge nearby.

-- In "Wonderbolts Academy", Rainbow Dash's friends (two earth ponies, two unicorns, and Fluttershy, a pegasus) fall out of a hot-air balloon, including Fluttershy.
+- In "Wonderbolts Academy", Rainbow Dash's friends (two earth ponies, two unicorns, and Fluttershy, a pegasus) fall out of a hot-air balloon.
 Rainbow Dash saves them with a dense cloud, bouncing them up.
 The other pegasi in the academy catch them as they fall up.
 Cloudchaser catches Fluttershy, and she jumps out with a sheepish look on her face as Cloudchaser glares at her.

 - In the third episode of Winx Club Bloom is caught in one of Darcy's illusion spells, until she remembers that fairies can fly and flies out of the spell's reach.
 Justified as this was the first time that Bloom had transformed into her fairy form.

 - Princess Flame in one episode of Blazing Dragons.
 While sneaking out of her tower bedroom, the rope she has made by tying her bed sheets together unravels and she abruptly falls out of frame.
 She then flits back into frame, hovering in place and smirking.
 Seeing as she is the Only Sane Woman in this series, that is rather notable.
 All Dragons have wings, but only occasionally remember that they can fly.

-- In Family Guy, Brian keeps forgetting about his superior sense of smell.
+- In Family Guy, Brian the dog keeps forgetting about his superior sense of smell.

-- Happens with Squirt the dragon in Disney Junior's Mike the Knight when tumbling down a cliff, though there's another dragon named Sparkie who actually can't fly and has to be rescued.
+- Happens with Squirt the dragon in Nick Jr.'s Mike the Knight when tumbling down a cliff, though there's another dragon named Sparkie who actually can't fly and has to be rescued.